Key takeaways

 AGOP (adjusted gross operating profit)

-The total gross operating profit minus hotel management base fee and additional expenses.
+The total gross operating profit minus management fees and additional expenses.

 Availability

-The number of nights that guests stay at a hotel, calculated by dividing the total number of nights stayed by the total number of bookings.
+The average number of nights guests stay, calculated by dividing total nights stayed by total bookings.

 BEO (banquet event order)